Taylor Walls Preview, Player Props: Rays vs. Mariners

 Taylor Walls At The Plate

-- Looking at the 79 games he has played this year, he's went deep in six of them (7.6%), and in 2.4% of his trips to the plate.

-- Walls has had an RBI in 20 games this year (25.3%), including four multi-RBI outings (5.1%).
+- In 21 games this year (26.3%), Walls has picked up an RBI, and in four of those games (5.0%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.